-Resolution # Adopting the All Natural Hazards Risk Assessment and Mitigation Plan for the Central Midlands Region of South Carolina Whereas, () recognizes the threat that natural hazards pose to people and property; and Whereas, undertaking hazard mitigation actions before disasters occur will reduce the potential for harm to people and property and save taxpayer dollars; and Whereas, an adopted all hazards mitigation plan is required as a condition of future grant funding of mitigation projects; and Whereas, () participated jointly in the planning process with the other units of government in the Central Midlands region of South Carolina to prepare an all hazards mitigation plan; Whereas, () is aware that revision and updating of the plan is critical for active and effective hazard mitigation and that () will monitor and record hazard related data and events that can be used to update the all-natural hazards mitigation plan; Now, therefore, be it resolved, that the (Name of governing council), hereby adopts the update to the All Natural Hazards Risk Assessment and Mitigation Plan for the Central Midlands Region in its entirety as an official plan and will undertake annual recording of hazard events, their impact duration and cost.
+All Natural Hazards Mitigation Plan Adoption Resolution Resolution # Adopting the All Natural Hazards Risk Assessment and Mitigation Plan for the Central Midlands Region of South Carolina Whereas, () recognizes the threat that natural hazards pose to people and property; and Whereas, undertaking hazard mitigation actions before disasters occur will reduce the potential for harm to people and property and save taxpayer dollars; and Whereas, an adopted all hazards mitigation plan is required as a condition of future grant funding of mitigation projects; and Whereas, () participated jointly in the planning process with the other units of government in the Central Midlands region of South Carolina to prepare an all hazards mitigation plan; Whereas, () is aware that revision and updating of the plan is critical for active and effective hazard mitigation and that () will monitor and record hazard related data and events that can be used to update the all-natural hazards mitigation plan; Now, therefore, be it resolved, that the (Name of executive body), hereby adopts the update to the All Natural Hazards Risk Assessment and Mitigation Plan for the Central Midlands Region in its entirety as an official plan and will undertake annual recording of hazard events, their impact duration and cost.
 Be it further resolved, that the Central Midlands Council of Governments, accepting the All Natural Hazards Risk Assessment and Mitigation Plan from the Central Midlands Regional Risk Assessment and Hazard Mitigation Committee, will submit on behalf of the participating counties and municipalities the adopted All Natural Hazards Plan to the Federal Emergency Management Agency officials for final review and approval.
-Passed: () Certifying Official ()
+Passed: () Certifying Official () Typed Name and Signature of Chief Administrative Officer or Elected Official

-IX - C. Plan Update Review Template

-Questionnaire for Six-months and Annual Update of the Action Plan:

-· (Insert Name of Local Government) -
+IX - C. Plan Update Review Template Questionnaire for Six-months and Annual Update of the (Insert Name of Local Government) Action Plan: